-The vast majority of hydraulic fracturing treatments are made up of water and sand or other kinds of man-made proppants.
+The vast majority of our hydraulic fracturing treatments are made up of water and sand or other kinds of man-made proppants.
 We use major hydraulic fracturing service companies that track and report chemical additives that are used in fracturing operations as required by the appropriate governmental agencies.
-These service companies fracture stimulate thousands of wells each year for the industry and invest millions of dollars to protect the environment through rigorous safety procedures, and also work to develop more environmentally friendly fracturing fluids.
-We also follow safety procedures and monitor all aspects of our fracturing operations in an attempt to ensure environmental protection.
+These service companies fracture stimulate thousands of wells each year for the industry and invest millions of dollars to protect the environment through rigorous safety procedures and also work to develop more environmentally friendly fracturing fluids.
+We follow safety procedures and monitor all aspects of our fracturing operations in an attempt to ensure environmental protection.
 We do not pump any diesel in the fluid systems of any of our fracture stimulation procedures.

 While current fracture stimulation procedures utilize a significant amount of water, we typically recover less than 10% of this fracture stimulation water before produced salt water becomes a significant portion of the fluids produced.
-All produced water, including fracture stimulation water, is disposed of in permitted and regulated disposal facilities in a way that is designed to avoid any impact to surface waters.
-Since mid-2015, we have also been recycling a portion of our produced salt water in certain of our Delaware Basin asset areas.
+All produced water, including fracture stimulation water, is either recycled or disposed of in permitted and regulated disposal facilities in a way that is designed to avoid any impact to surface waters.
+Since mid-2015, we have been recycling a portion of our produced salt water in certain of our Delaware Basin asset areas.
 Recycling produced salt water mitigates the need for salt water disposal and also provides cost savings to us.

-Environmental Regulation
+Environmental, Health and Safety Regulation

 The exploration, development, production, gathering and processing of oil and natural gas, including the operation of salt water injection and disposal wells, are subject to various federal, state and local environmental laws and regulations.
 These laws and regulations can increase the costs of planning, designing, drilling, completing and operating oil and natural gas wells, midstream facilities and salt water injection and disposal wells.
-Our activities are subject to a variety of environmental laws and regulations, including but not limited to: the Oil Pollution Act of 1990, or the OPA 90, the Clean Water Act, or the CWA, the Comprehensive Environmental Response, Compensation and Liability Act, or CERCLA, the Resource Conservation and Recovery Act, or RCRA, the Clean Air Act, or the CAA, the Safe Drinking Water Act, or the SDWA, and the Occupational Safety and Health Act, or OSHA, as well as comparable state statutes and regulations.
-We are also subject to regulations governing the handling, transportation, storage and disposal of wastes generated by our activities and naturally occurring radioactive materials, or NORM, that may result from our oil and natural gas operations.
-Administrative, civil and criminal fines and penalties may be imposed for noncompliance with these environmental laws and regulations.
-Additionally, these laws and regulations require the acquisition of permits or other governmental authorizations before undertaking some activities, limit or prohibit other activities because of protected wetlands, areas or species and require investigation and cleanup of pollution.
+Our activities are subject to a variety of environmental laws and regulations, including but not limited to: the Oil Pollution Act of 1990 (the "OPA 90"), the Clean Water Act (the "CWA"), the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA"), the Clean Air Act (the "CAA"), the Safe Drinking Water Act (the "SDWA"), and the Occupational Safety and Health Act ("OSHA"), as well as comparable state statutes and regulations.
+We are also subject to regulations governing the handling, transportation, storage and disposal of wastes generated by our activities and naturally occurring radioactive materials ("NORM") that may result from our oil and natural gas operations.
+Administrative, civil and criminal fines and penalties may be imposed for noncompliance with these environmental laws and regulations, and violations and liability with respect to these laws and regulations could also result in remedial clean-ups, natural resource damages, permit modifications or revocations, operational interruptions or shutdowns and other liabilities.
+Additionally, these laws and regulations require the acquisition of permits or other governmental authorizations before undertaking some activities, may require notice to stakeholders of proposed and ongoing operations, limit or prohibit other activities because of protected wetlands, areas or species and require investigation and cleanup of pollution.
+These laws, rules and regulations may also restrict the production rate of oil and natural gas below the rate that would otherwise be possible.
 We expect to remain in compliance in all material respects with currently applicable environmental laws and regulations and do not expect that these laws and regulations will have a material adverse impact on us.